 There were some reports, initially from South Korea, about the S8 and S8 Plus having red-tinted displays.
 It seems to be a problem for a lot of people in this long thread at XDA Developers forum.
 Some have faint red at the edges, others report a pink tinge on everything white.
 It may be more noticeable if you view the screen at an angle.

 - Samsung released a patch to address this issue.
-If you don’t have it yet, then check in Settings > Software update > Download updates manually.
+If you don’t have it yet, then check in Settings > Software update > Download and install.

-- You can adjust the color balance yourself by going to Settings > Display > Color balance.
+- You can adjust the color balance yourself by going to Settings > Display then scrolling down and selecting Visibility enhancements > Color adjustment.

 - Some people report that they’re much happier after exchanging their S8 or S8 Plus for a new handset.
 There are sometimes manufacturing differences with different batches of handsets.
 If it’s really bothering you, then it might be worth contacting Samsung, your carrier, or your retailer and asking for a replacement.